srampinogroup/PES-trotter/README.md

    points**.
    2. You can press the newly displayed anchors to teleport to them and see the specific configuration at this point.
-11. Finally there is an A* estimate of a minimum energy path (MEP) available.
+10. Finally there is an A* estimate of a minimum energy path (MEP) available.
 With this feature, you can compute the minimum energy path a complex would take during e.g. a reaction.
     1. First, enable the user interface to select the start and final points of the MEP with the action **Compute MEP**.
     2. Click/tap on the surface where you want the MEP to start from.
     3. Click/tap on the surface where you want the path to end.
     4. You have now the MEP in green.
-You can toggle its visibility with the **Show/hide minimum energy path (MEP)** option.
+You can toggle its visibility with the **Show minimum energy path (MEP)** option.
     5. Convert the MEP to an energy profile with the action **MEP to profile**.
-You can now used the trajectory features on this path.
+You can now use the trajectory features on this path.

 # User guide

-I will use the term "native" when the project is launched from Godot, being on desktop or mobile (android only).
-I will refer to the "web" version when the project is accessed by browser, being from desktop or mobile browser.
-I will say "desktop" for mouse and keyboard controls, and "touch device" for phones and tablets independant of whereas the app is being accessed by browser or natively.
+We use the term "native" when the project is launched from Godot, being on desktop or mobile (android only).
+We will refer to the "web" version when the project is accessed by browser, being from desktop or mobile.
+We say "desktop" for mouse and keyboard controls, and "touch device" for phones and tablets independant of whereas the app is being accessed by browser or natively.
 Everything should be equivalent for native PC, native mobile, web PC and web mobile.

 > [!WARNING]
 > Right now the web exported app does not work correctly
 > on Safari because of mouse capture issues.
 Please use another
-> browser.
+> browser on macOS.

 ## Main menu